-Launching: Troubleshooting (Redshift)
+Launching: Troubleshooting (AWS)

-A: Matillion ETL relies on websockets for its communications and is therefore reliant on the user having access to a compatible internet browser and modern, stable internet connection.
+A: Matillion ETL relies on websockets for its communications and is therefore reliant on the user having access to a compatible internet browser and a modern, stable internet connection.
 Weaker connections with either low bandwidth or high latency may experience problems loading Matillion ETL, especially when loading very large Projects.

-A. The “Connection” that is being lost refers to a websocket connection.
+A: The "connection" that is being lost refers to a websocket connection.
 Once the site loads, all further communication is done over a websocket in order to broadcast changes to other users.

-Note: We recommend using an ALB rather than ELB for most situations.
+We recommend using an ALB rather than ELB for most situations.

-For EC2 Load Balancers, log into your AWS account and browse to the EC2 services through Services → EC2 at the upper left corner of the page.
+For EC2 Load Balancers, log in to your AWS account and browse to the EC2 services through Services → EC2 at the upper left corner of the page.

-If no load balancers associated with this account then it is likely a proxy is the cause of this issue.
-Select edit the applicable load balancer and re-configure the "Listeners" to use TCP instead of HTTP (and SSL instead of HTTPS, if you want to use SSL connections).
+If no load balancers are associated with this account, it is likely that a proxy is the cause of this issue.
+Otherwise, select the applicable load balancer, click the Listeners tab, and re-configure the "Listeners" to use TCP instead of HTTP (and SSL instead of HTTPS, if you want to use SSL connections).

-Since Websocket connections start as HTTP requests (with some special headers), proxy servers may choose to buffer, compress or otherwise change the data.
+Since websocket connections start as HTTP requests (with some special headers), proxy servers may choose to buffer, compress, or otherwise change the data.
 If your proxy cannot be configured to support websockets, then enabling SSL and accessing Matillion over SSL (HTTPS) will usually work since the proxy will pass the encrypted data along unchanged.

-Q. “Create Project” can't find any Redshift clusters.
+Q. The Create Project dialog can't find any Redshift clusters.
 How do I get connected?